21r21a33333/openfhe-secure-maxcosine/README.md

 ### Environment Configuration

-The project is configured for macOS with the following paths (update as needed):
+The project is configured for macOS with the following paths (update as needed for your system):

 - TBB Include: `/Users/diwakarmatsaa/oneTBB/include`
 - TBB Library: `/Users/diwakarmatsaa/oneTBB/build/appleclang_17.0_cxx11_64_relwithdebinfo`